 The swingiest, happiest of 20s and 30s jazz from the wee band with the big, big sound featuring the clarinet and saxophone of John Burgess; the banjo and guitar of Ross Milligan; the swinging bass of Andy Sharkey, and today with guest trumpeter and vocalist, Enrico Tomasso.

+A major voice on London's new jazz scene.
 Signed to Gilles Peterson's Brownwood Label, the drummer's killer fractured and broken beats are a huge influence across London's shapeshifting musical make-up - taking in jungle, grime, hop-hop and broken beat and the bass-heavy ambience of black pirate radio.
 His band, with Mansur Brown, Tom Driessler and Charlie Stacey, take inspiration from the crossover and experimentation in Jazz in the 1970s.
 Think: Herbie, Miles, Mahavishnu, Cobham, Alice Coltrane.
 “One of the most engaging acts you’ll see live” (Bonobo).
 Limited seating available.